-I'm finishing up the outline for book three and writing will commence soon.
-There are four novels in total planned and perhaps another short story or two.
+There is another novel planned, and perhaps another short story or two.
 "Blade of Death," the short story prequel, wasn't included above since there isn't a romance line in it, but don't miss what I hope you'll feel is an entertaining installment to the series.

 If you'd like to be notified when this and other books come available, I hope you'll sign up for my periodic newsletter.
-Unlike this blog, which is delivered when there is a post, the newsletter goes out only when there is a new release, special offers, or news that I feel important enough to share.
+Unlike this blog, which is delivered when there is a post, the newsletter goes out only when there is a new release.

 Happy Saint Valentine's Day!